Services

 Processing and Agreement

-• The CBSA reviews the application and may inspect the proposed site and record-keeping system.
+• The CBSA will review your application and schedule a visit to review the proposed site and your recordkeeping system.

 Additional information